Today’s Wonder of the Day was inspired by Ezekiel. Ezekiel Wonders, “How long can a sugar glider live?” Thanks for WONDERing with us, Ezekiel!

 Have you ever met a sugar glider?
-If you’re ever in a eucalyptus forest in Australia, chances are you will probably see them gliding around from tree to tree in search of sweet nectar.
+If you’re ever in a eucalyptus forest in Australia, chances are you might run into one.
+You’ll see them gliding from tree to tree in search of sweet nectar.

-They get their name from the fact that they do like their sweets.
-Although they will eat a variety of things, including insects and vegetables, they prefer nectar in the form of the sweet sap of eucalyptus, acacia and other trees.
+Where did the name “sugar glider“ come from?
+Well, these little animals do like their sweets.
+They will eat a variety of things, including bugs and vegetables.
+But they prefer nectar.
+They eat it in the form of the sweet sap of eucalyptus, acacia, and other trees.

-As for the “glider” part of their name, they are able to glide from tree to tree with the help of a special membrane—called the patagium — that extends from their fingers along the sides of their bodies to their toes, like webbing.
+How about the “glider” part of their name?
+That comes from their ability to glide from tree to tree.
+Do sugar gliders have wings?
+No, instead they use a special membrane—called the patagium.
+It extends from their fingers along the sides of their bodies to their toes, like webbing.
 They glide in much the same way that so-called flying squirrels glide from tree to tree.

-Although it may look like they’re flying, sugar gliders don’t have wings and can’t fly from the ground up into a tree.
-Instead, they leap from a higher position to a lower position and use their arms, legs, special membrane and tail to glide along the air for distances of up to 150 feet!
+To glide, sugar gliders leap from a higher position to a lower position.
+They use their arms, legs, special membrane and tail to glide through the air.
+They can glide over distances of up to 150 feet!
 Their webbed membrane acts sort of like a parachute to slow their fall.

 Sugar gliders are nocturnal.
 This means they sleep during the day and actively hunt for food at night.
-When the weather is cold or food is scarce, sugar gliders will reduce their activity by entering an emergency resting phase called torpor.
+When the weather is cold or food is scarce, sugar gliders will reduce their activity.
+They enter an emergency resting phase called torpor.
 During torpor, they may sleep up to 23 hours a day.

-Sugar gliders are considered exotic animals, but they have become popular pets in some areas.
+Sugar gliders are exotic animals.
+Still, they have become popular pets in some areas.
 Most states allow people to keep sugar gliders as pets.
-However, there are a few states — California, Hawaii, Alaska, Pennsylvania and Massachusetts — that either do not allow sugar gliders to be kept as pets or regulate their existence.
+However, there are a few states that either do not allow sugar gliders to be kept as pets or regulate their existence.
+These include California, Hawaii, Alaska, Pennsylvania, and Massachusetts.

-Before you rush out to your nearest exotic pet store to buy a sugar glider, you might want to consider how much work it can be to own one.
-For example, sugar gliders take time — sometimes several months — to bond with their owners.
+Are you ready to rush out to your nearest exotic pet store to buy a sugar glider?
+You may want to think twice.
+Sugar gliders take time — sometimes several months — to bond with their owners.
 In the process, they’ve been known to bite, which can be a danger to younger children.

-Since they’re nocturnal, sugar gliders can be difficult to incorporate into a household.
+Since they’re nocturnal, getting used to living with a sugar glider can be difficult.
 Your noise during the day can keep a sugar glider from getting its rest.
 Likewise, the sugar glider’s nighttime activities can keep you awake!

-Like any exotic animal, sugar gliders can be great pets if you’re up to the task.
-Just do your research and make sure you fully understand what it will mean to own and care for a sugar glider before you invite one into your family!
+Would you like to have a pet sugar glider?
+Sugar gliders can be great pets if you’re up to the task.
+Just do your research and make sure you fully understand what it will mean to own and care for a sugar glider.
+Know what you’re getting into before you invite one into your family!